Masters in Design: Thesis Project

 Traditions, and Objects

-I would be lying if I tried condensing this project into a rigid form of approach.
-As a designer with an eclectic background, I approached this project through several methods.
-The overall design process is an amalgamation of several schools of thought.
-Co-design, human-centered design, trauma-informed principles, speculative design, and democratic design are some of the driving forces behind the project.
+I’d be lying if I said this project followed a single, rigid approach.
+As a designer with an eclectic background, I naturally approached it through multiple lenses.
+The overall process became an amalgamation of several intersecting schools of thought—each shaping the work in meaningful ways.
+Co-design, human-centred design, trauma-informed principles, speculative design, and democratic design all served as guiding forces behind Healing Rites.
+Rather than adhering to a fixed methodology, the project evolved as a fluid, responsive process—rooted in empathy, collaboration, and the realities of those it was designed for.

 If a building becomes architecture, then it is art